Greece Travel Guide

 Arriving at Hora Sfakion

-It’s a strange village, nestled into a small bay harbour, but has quite a nice vibe and a good selection of tavernas and shops.
+It’s a strange village, nestled into a small bay harbour, but it has quite a nice vibe and a good selection of tavernas and shops.

 Hora Sfakion harbour